 It’s important to maintain soil moisture from fruit set to harvest to prevent citrus trees becoming stressed, which could result in a significant part of the crop dropping before it's ripe.

-Fertilise citrus trees at the start of Autumn and Spring.
+Fertilise citrus trees at the start of autumn and spring.
 Apply a generous amount of Scotts Osmocote® Controlled Release Fertiliser for Citrus & Fruit to the soil around your tree.
 The controlled release technology only feeds when the plant needs it most, helping sustain healthy growth all season long.

 Here’s how: